Tap Replacement Cost

 Let's break down the process of installing a new tap:

-• The plumber will have all the necessary tools to hand, such as a plastic drop sheet to protect the floor from any spillages, a bucket to catch water in the system and a few tools and materials.
+- Preparing the Area — The plumber will bring all the necessary tools and materials, including a plastic drop sheet to protect the floor, a bucket to catch water, and any other tools required for the job.

 How to Choose a Replacement Tap